CVA6 RISC-V Virtualization: Architecture, Microarchitecture, and Design Space Exploration: Background

-The MMU is a hardware component responsible for translating virtual memory references to physical ones, while enforcing memory access permissions.
-The OS holds control over the MMU by assigning a virtual address space to each process and managing the MMU translation structures in order to correctly translate virtual addresses (VAs) into physical addresses (PAs).
-On a virtualized system, the MMU can translate from guest-virtual addresses (GVAs) to guest-physical addresses (GPAs) and from GPA into host-physical addresses (HPAs).
-In this case, this feature is referred to as nested-MMU.
-The RISC-V ISA supports the nested-MMU through a new stage of translation that converts GPA into HPA, denoted G-stage.
+The MMU is a hardware component responsible for translating virtual memory references to physical ones while enforcing memory access permissions.
+The OS controls the MMU by assigning virtual address space to each process and managing the MMU translation structures to translate virtual addresses into physical addresses correctly. \bs{On a virtualized system, the MMU provides another layer of translation and protection controlled by the hypervisor.
+In this case, the MMU can translate from guest-virtual addresses to guest-physical addresses and from guest-physical addresses into host-physical addresses.
+This new feature is referred to as nested-MMU.
+The RISC-V ISA supports the nested-MMU through a new stage of translation that converts guest-physical addresses into host-physical addresses, denoted G-stage.
 The guest VM takes control over the first stage of translation (VS-stage in RISC-V lingo), while the hypervisor assumes control over the second one (G-stage).
-Originally, the RISC-V privileged specification defines that a VA is converted into a PA by transversing a multi-level radix-tree table using one of four different topologies: (i) \textit{Sv32} for 32 virtual address spaces (VAS) with a 2-level hierarchy tree; (ii) \textit{Sv39} for 39-bit VAS with a 3-level tree; (iii) \textit{Sv48} for 48-bit VAS and 4-level tree; and (iv) \textit{Sv57} for 57-bit VAS and 5-level tree.
-Each level holds a pointer to the next table (non-leaf entry) or the final translation (leaf entry).
-This pointer and respective permissions are stored in a 64-bit (RV64) or 32-bit (RV32) width page table entry (PTE).
-Note that RISC-V splits the virtual address into 4KiB page sizes, but since each level can either be a leaf on non-leaf, it supports superpages to reduce the TLB pressure, e.g., Sv39 supports 4KiB, 2MiB, and 1GiB page sizes.
+Originally, the RISC-V privileged specification defines that a virtual address is converted into a physical address by traversing a multi-level radix-tree table using one of four different topologies: (i) \textit{Sv32} for 32 virtual address spaces with a 2-level hierarchy tree; (ii) \textit{Sv39} for 39-bit virtual address spaces with a 3-level tree; (iii) \textit{Sv48} for 48-bit VAS and 4-level tree; and (iv) \textit{Sv57} for 57-bit virtual address spaces and 5-level tree.
+Each level holds a pointer to the following table (non-leaf entry) or the final translation (leaf entry).
+This pointer and permissions are stored in a 64-bit (RV64) or 32-bit (RV32) width page table entry (PTE).
+Note that RISC-V splits the virtual address into 4KiB page sizes, but since each level can either be a leaf or non-leaf, it supports superpages to reduce the TLB pressure, e.g., Sv39 supports 4KiB, 2MiB, and 1GiB page sizes.}